Economics

 Course Level: Undergraduate Upper-Level

 Description: Examines the use of computational dynamic models to analyze the effects of economic policy reforms.
 Introduces computer programming methods to simulate household and firm behavior in partial and general equilibrium frameworks.
-Policy evaluation includes personal and corporate income taxes, Social Security, retirement savings incentives, and social insurance programs.
+Students will learn how to apply these concepts to a variety of economics and social science questions.

 ECON 480 - ENVIRONMENTAL ECONOMICS